Frequently Asked Questions

 - All grades from host universities will appear as PASS/FAIL on your Trent transcript.

 - Numeric grades will only be considered for scholarship recipients but will still appear as PASS/FAIL on your Trent transcript.

 Finance and Accommodations

 How much does studying abroad cost?

-- You pay Trent tuition and ancillary fees for a Formal Exchange (regardless of course load taken while abroad).
+- You pay full-time Trent tuition and ancillary fees for a Formal Exchange (regardless of course load taken while abroad).

 - You are responsible for the cost of housing and meals.
 Some partners allow you to simply pay housing to Trent, but most students can expect to pay housing and meal plan to the host institution.